g4jc/https-always/docs/README.md

-# HTTPS Everywhere Documentation
+# HTTPS Always Documentation

-The markdown files contained in this path provide documentation for contributing to HTTPS Everywhere.
-These files are also templates that can be used to generate the markup for HTTPS Everywhere pages under `https://www.eff.org/https-everywhere`.
+The markdown files contained in this path provide documentation for contributing to HTTPS Always.
+These files are also templates that can be used to generate markup.
 To do so, install the program `pandoc` and run

     pandoc faq.md